openharmony/docs/en/device-dev/quick-start/quickstart-ide-3516-burn.md

    ![en-us_image_0000001276317464](figures/en-us_image_0000001276317464.png)

-8. When the burning is successful, perform the operations in [Running](quickstart-ide-3516-running.md) to start the system.
+8. When the burning is successful, perform the operations in [Running an Image](quickstart-ide-3516-running.md) to start the system.